Moving to Yanbu, Saudi Arabia

 When we asked people what advice they would give someone preparing to move to Yanbu, they said:

 "Yanbu is a small city located on the western coast of Saudi Arabia, known for its oil refineries and petrochemical industries.
 The city is less cosmopolitan than Riyadh or Jeddah, but it offers a peaceful and relaxed lifestyle.
 The official language is Arabic, but English is widely spoken due to the large expat community.
 Saudi Arabia is a Muslim country, and Yanbu is no exception, so it's important to respect local customs and laws.
 This includes dressing modestly, especially for women, who are expected to wear an abaya in public.
 The weather in Yanbu is hot and humid, especially in the summer months.
 However, the city is located on the Red Sea, which means there are beautiful beaches and diving spots to enjoy.
 The cost of living in Yanbu is relatively low compared to other Saudi cities.
 Housing is often provided by employers, and utilities like water and electricity are heavily subsidized by the government.
 Saudi Arabia has strict laws on alcohol, and it is illegal to import, possess, or consume it in the country.
 This includes Yanbu, so expats should be aware of this before moving.
 Healthcare in Yanbu is of a high standard, with several hospitals and clinics available.
 However, it's recommended to have comprehensive health insurance, as medical treatment can be expensive.
 The education system in Saudi Arabia is different from Western countries, and while there are international schools in Yanbu, they may not follow the same curriculum as your home country.
 Driving in Yanbu, like the rest of Saudi Arabia, can be challenging due to different driving habits and road conditions.
 It's recommended to have an international driving permit before moving.
 Finally, it's important to note that Saudi Arabia has strict laws and penalties for certain offenses, including drug trafficking, which can result in severe punishment.
-Therefore, it's crucial to respect the laws and customs of the country," commented one expat who made the move to Yanbu.
+Therefore, it's crucial to respect the laws and customs of the country," said one expat who made the move to Yanbu.

 How do I find a place to live in Yanbu?